robertroessler/rms/README.md

-"multi-process" aspects of this architecture were never built out, both because of the substantially higher costs of resource coordination/locking INTER-process *vs* INTRA-process, but more subtly, the paradigm of "many cooperating lightweight threads" utlimately seemed more useful than one of "many cooperating heavyweight processes" - at least on a single machine.
+"multi-process" aspects of this architecture were never built out, both because of the substantially higher costs of resource coordination/locking INTER-process *vs* INTRA-process, but more subtly, the paradigm of "many cooperating lightweight threads" ultimately seemed more useful than one of "many cooperating heavyweight processes" - at least on a single machine.

 An additional "novel" aspect of RMs (rms) is the actual representation used for